omarmaaref/zoho-quote-API-integration/README.md

 ## Overview

-This project is a robust CRM integration solution for quote processing.
+I architected and implemented a robust CRM integration solution for quote processing.
 It streamlines the workflow between Zoho CRM, Airtable, and a dynamic PDF generation engine. automating business logic, quote handling, data collection, and PDF document creation.
 Designed for scalability and developer extensibility, Ideal for organizations seeking a seamless link between their CRM, document workflows, and external management platforms.